-Unlike other modes of freight transportation, railroads operate almost exclusively on infrastructure that they own, build and maintain themselves — a model of vertical integration that has allowed them to quickly respond to the growing capacity challenge.
+Unlike other modes of freight transportation, railroads operate almost exclusively on infrastructure that they own, build and maintain themselves.

-Since 1980, freight railroads have spent $660 billion of their own money to purchase new equipment and improve rail lines and facilities — from upgrading signal control systems, to replacing aging bridges and expanding the capacity of intermodal yards.
-Railroads also use innovation to add additional capacity on the existing network.
-Trains have been improved to carry more cargo in a single journey, freight cars have been designed to carry specialized goods and sophisticated control systems have been installed to track and coordinate freight movement every step of the way.
+On average, freight railroads spend well over $20 billion a year of their own money to purchase new equipment and improve rail lines and facilities — from upgrading signal control systems to replacing aging bridges and expanding the capacity of intermodal yards.
+Railroads also use innovation to add additional capacity to the existing network.
+Trains have been improved to carry more cargo in a single journey, freight cars have been designed to carry specialized goods, and sophisticated control systems have been installed to track and coordinate freight movement every step of the way.

-- Trackside sensors allow railroads to monitor the health of 140,000 miles of track, helping reduce mainline train accidents by 32% since 2008.
+- Trackside sensors allow railroads to monitor the health of nearly 140,000 miles of track, helping reduce mainline train accidents.

-- Smart logistics help railroads manage a fleet of 26,000 locomotives, allowing them to move twice as much freight for nearly the same price as 35 years ago — savings that can be passed on to the consumer.
+- Smart logistics help railroads manage a fleet of 30,000 locomotives, allowing them to move much more freight for nearly the same price as 40 years ago — savings that can be passed on to the consumer.